 Financial liabilities are recognised on the Balance Sheet when the Authority becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value and carried at their amortised cost.
-Annual charges to the Comprehensive Income and Expenditure Statement for interest payable are based on the carrying amount of the liability, multiplied by the effective rate of interest for the instrument.
-For the Council's borrowings this means that interest charged to the Comprehensive Income and Expenditure Statement represent the amounts payable for the year in accordance with the loan agreements.
-Under the requirements of IFRS 7 and 9 and IAS 39 interest due (but not yet paid) on outstanding loans is added to the principal amount outstanding and is shown under short term borrowing in the Balance Sheet.
+Annual charges to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement for interest payable are based on the carrying amount of the liability, multiplied by the effective rate of interest for the instrument.
+The effective interest rate is the rate that exactly discounts estimated future cash payments over the life of the instrument to the amount at which it was originally recognised.
+For the Council's borrowings this means that the amount presented in the Balance Sheet is the outstanding principal repayable (plus accrued interest) and interest charged to the Comprehensive Income and Expenditure Statement is the amount payable for the year in accordance with the loan agreements.